i-am-star/alx-low_level_programming/0x09-static_libraries/README.md

 **NOTE: #include "main.h" links the function prototype to other c files.
 In this case the function calling (main.c), and function definition (add_num) (sub_num)**

- step four: compile all c files to assembly stage
+ Step Four: Compile all c files to assembly stage

  		`gcc -c -Wall -Wextra -Werror *.c`

 This will create main.o, add_num.o, and sub_num.o object files.

- step five: create a static library with the compiled object file
+ Step Five: Create a static library with the compiled object file

  		`ar -rc libnewlibrary.a *.o`

- step six: Index the static library to make it faster to look up symbols inside the library
+ Step Six: Index the static library to make it faster to look up symbols inside the library

  		`ranlib libnewlibrary.a`

- step seven: To use your new library in a program
+ Step Seven: To use your new library in a program

  		`gcc main.c -L. -lnewlibrary -o output`

-step eight: Run your program
+Step Eight: Run your program

  		`./output`